sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/create-an-excel-services-dashboard-using-an-odata-data-feed.md

 9. Keep Excel open.

 At this point, we have imported data into Excel by using an OData data feed.
 The next step is to create a relationship between the tables of data.
-To do that, we'll use the Power Pivot Add-In for Excel.
-If the **PowerPivot** tab is not visible in Excel, enable the add-in by using the following procedure.
+To do that, we use the Power Pivot Add-In for Excel.
+If the **PowerPivot** tab isn't visible in Excel, enable the add-in by using the following procedure.

  **To enable the PowerPivot add-in for Excel**